monrealljeriko/NeGrowTio/README.md

 * Clone this repository: `https://github.com/monrealljeriko/NeGrowTio-LMS.git`.
 * Run `npm install` from the project root.
 * Run `ionic serve` in a terminal from the project root.

+## Recommendations
+* Online Payments: Integrate with popular payment gateways to facilitate online loan payments, such as PayPal, Gcash, or Paymaya.
+Implementation of secure transaction handling and encryption to ensure the safety of sensitive financial information.
+* Live Chat/Chatbot: Incorporate a live chat feature to enable real-time communication between borrowers and customer support representatives.
+Utilizing a chatbot to provide automated responses to frequently asked questions, loan status inquiries, or general support.
+* Risk Assessment for Company Bad Sales: Develop a risk assessment module that analyzes company financial data, credit history, and industry trends to determine the probability of bad sales.
+Implement algorithms or machine learning models to evaluate risk factors and generate risk scores for each loan application.
+* Collateral Management for Borrowers: Establish a collateral management system to track and manage collateral provided by borrowers against their loans.
+Integrate collateral information with loan records, enabling administrators to monitor collateral status, release or transfer collateral when necessary, and handle any associated legal processes.